 What is a reward?
 Do universal rewards exist?

-With this video we begin discussing reward and the neural basis of the reward system, and we will continue doing so in the next article.
-This will give us the ground to analyze more in depth a topic related to food and the reward system: food addiction, which will be the main argument of the next activity.
+Within this video, we begin discussing reward and the neural basis of the reward system and we will continue doing so in the next article.
+This will give us the ground to analyze more in depth a topic related to food and the reward system: food addiction, which will be the main topic of the next activity.